-The following criteria should be considered by the student's committee when developing examination questions and assessing the quality of a student's responses:
+The following criteria should be considered by the student's advisory committee when developing questions for the exam and to assess the quality of a student's responses:

-- 1. Appropriate knowledge of the field or fields of study for that student (breadth and depth are defined by the student's Qualifying Examination Committee). - 2.
-Ability to integrate information from various disciplines. - 3.
-Ability to critically evaluate the literature in terms of both substance and methodology. - 4.
-Ability to solve problems creatively. - 5.
-Ability to articulate the significance of the chosen area of inquiry.
+- 1. Appropriate knowledge of the field or fields of study for that student (breadth and depth are defined by the student's advisory committee members) - 2.
+Ability to integrate information from various disciplines - 3.
+Ability to critically evaluate the literature for both substance and methodology - 4.
+Ability to solve problems creatively - 5.
+Ability to articulate the significance of the chosen area of inquiry https://graduateschool.vt.edu/academics/expectations/graduate-honor-system/ghs-introduction.html